mkoura/antithesis/cli/docs/real-world.md

 # Real-world scenario

-This manual describes a real-world scenario.
+This manual describes a real-world scenario, involving an interaction between the three roles involved in using the system (requester, agent and oracle).
+It is based on an end-to-end test [bash script][realWorld].

 ## Pre-requisites